gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   with no size clause.
 The guess in both cases is that 2**x was intended rather than x.
 In addition expressions of the form 2*x for small x generate a warning (the almost certainly accurate guess being that 2**x was intended).
+This switch also activates warnings for negative literal values of a modular type, which are interpreted as large positive integers after wrap-around.
 The default is that these warnings are given.

 .. index:: -gnatw.M  (gcc)